pay-theory/payment-components/README.md

 ## Initiate the transaction

-Once the transaction has ended in either success or failure the buyer should be directed to a results page.

-When ready submit the transaction using the saved credit card:
+When ready submit the transaction using the saved card, ACH, or cash details:

 ```javascript